4.4 Flat-Field Reference Files

 Flat fields for the full set of SBC filters were also taken in the laboratory (ACS ISR 1999-02), but were later replaced with in-flight observations using the internal deuterium lamp (ACS ISR 2005-04 and ACS ISR 2016-02).
 Analysis of original laboratory flats indicates that the P-flat response is independent of wavelength, so the F125LP lamp flat was used for all filters.
 The internal lamp illumination does not simulate the OTA optics and, therefore, is useful only for correcting the pixel-to-pixel detector response.
 In order to accurately model the low-frequency variations in sensitivity, which may depend on wavelength, dithered star field observations were required.
 (See Section 4.4.2 for a discussion of the SBC L-flats.)
 A study of the changes in the SBC P-flat finds that random pixel-to-pixel fluctuations have been small, but there are changes in the larger-scale fringing patterns that warrant the production of a new P-flat in the near term.
 In addition, the internal deuterium lamp is degrading with time, and currently produces about 65% of the original brightness (ACS ISR 2016-02).

-The large scale uniformity of the WFC and HRC detector response, as provided by the CCD laboratory flats, has been improved in-flight by using multiple dithered pointings of stars in 47 Tucanae.
-By placing the same stars over different portions of the detector and measuring relative changes in brightness, low frequency spatial variations in the response of each detector have been measured (including the pixel-area corrections discussed in Section 3.4.4).
+The large scale uniformity of the WFC and HRC detector response, as initially shown in the CCD laboratory flats, has been improved in-flight by using multiple dithered pointings of stars in 47 Tucanae.
+By placing the same stars at different locations on the detector and measuring relative changes in brightness, low frequency spatial variations in the response of each detector have been measured (including the pixel-area corrections discussed in Section 3.4.4).
 Photometric errors of ±3% to ±9%, corner-to-corner, have been found in the original WFC and HRC laboratory flat fields (see ACS ISR 2002-08).
 The derived L-flats are based on a 4th-order polynomial fit and are shown in Figure 4.17 and Figure 4.18 for WFC and HRC, where white indicates that the photometry produced using the laboratory flats is too faint with respect to the true stellar magnitude, and black indicates that the photometry is too bright.
-There is a continuous gradient in the L-flat correction along the diagonal of the detector which corresponds to the axis of maximum geometric distortion.
+There is a continuous gradient in the L-flat correction along the diagonal of the detector which corresponds to the axis of maximum geometric distortion variation.

 L-flats were determined from in-flight observations using filters F435W, F555W, F606W, F775W, F814W, and F850LP for both the WFC and HRC.
 The HRC study included two additional filters: F475W and F625W.
 The L-flat correction for the remaining filters was derived by using linear interpolation as a function of wavelength.
 The pivot wavelength of each filter was used for the interpolation, where the resulting L-flat is equal to the weighted average of the L-flat for the two filters nearest in wavelength.
 Due to red leaks in the F220W and F250W HRC filters, no L-flat correction has been applied, and errors in the flats of ±2% to ±4%, corner-to-corner, are expected for these filters.
 For a detailed discussion of ACS L-flat corrections, refer to ACS ISR 2002-08.
 For a discussion of the mathematical algorithm used to derive the L-flats, refer to ACS ISR 2003-10.

-The inferred L-flat corrections were multiplied by the corresponding P-flats, and the resulting flat fields have been in use in the calibration pipeline.
-Observers are encouraged to check the ACS website for the most recent flat fields available for recalibration at:
+The inferred L-flat corrections were multiplied by the corresponding P-flats, and the resulting LP-flats have been in use in the calibration pipeline.
+Users may verify their data have been calibrated with the most recent flat field reference files by checking the HST Calibration Reference Data System (CRDS) webpage.

-Figure 4.20 shows the corrected WFC laboratory flats for several broad-band filters.
-Note that on the sky, a gap of ~50 pixels exists between the top and bottom halves that is not shown here.
+Figure 4.20 shows the WFC LP-flats for several broad-band filters.
+Note that on the sky, a gap of ~50 pixels exists between the top and bottom chips that is not shown here.
 The central donut-like structure is due to variations in chip thickness (see ACS ISR 2003-06) and is dependent on wavelength.
 Pixels in the central region, for example, are less sensitive than surrounding pixels in the blue F435W filter, and more sensitive in the red F850LP filter.

 Because of the observed changes in P-flats discussed in the previous section, two versions of the LP-flat exist in the pipeline for each SBC filter.
 The set used for observations after 2007 are presented in Figure 4.22.

-Because of geometric distortion effects, the area of the sky seen by a given pixel is not constant; therefore, observations of a constant surface brightness object will have count rates per pixel that vary over the detector, even if every pixel has the same sensitivity.
+Because of geometric-distortion effects, the area of the sky intercepted by the detector pixels can vary across the detector; therefore, observations of a constant surface brightness object will have count rates per pixel that vary over the detector, even if every pixel has the same sensitivity.
 In order to produce images that appear uniform for uniform illumination, the observed flat fields include the effect of the variable pixel area across the field.
 A consequence of dividing by these flat fields is that two stars of equal brightness do not have the same total counts after the flat-fielding step.
-Therefore, point source photometry extracted from a flat-fielded image (
+Therefore, flat-fielded images (

-crj.fits/crc.fits) must be multiplied by the effective pixel area map (see Section 5.1.3).
+crj.fits/crc.fits) must be multiplied by the effective pixel area map before extracting point source photometry.
+(See Section 5.1.3.)
 Alternately, users may use images processed by AstroDrizzle (with suffix

 drz.fits/drc.fits) where a geometric distortion solution has been applied to correct all pixels to equal areas.
 In drizzled images, photometry is correct for both point and extended sources.